Xon/XenForo-AddOnInstaller/README.md

  - A solution for this is completely beyond the scope of any developer.
 A server configuration change is required.

 - If you receive an error relating to the ZipArchive class, this means your PHP wasn't compiled with this (pretty standard) feature.
 Consult your host or server person.
-- "Please enter a valid callback method" will intermittently occur when the files have not yet finished copying before the XML begins to import.
-Just press back on your browser and click the Install & Upgrade button again.
-- Due to this being a complete rewrite, it is NOT possible to upgrade this add-on using the old version of the Add-on Installer.
 - If you've only ever registered using Facebook then your account actually doesn't have a password at all.
 To use this feature go and set a password in your Account settings.
 Once you've done that you can log in with a password.
 Facebook login will still work too.
 Just not with my add on (it wouldn't be possible).

 # Installation